Refinancing 101: What Women Solopreneurs Need to Know About Credit Impact

 The Pros and Cons of Refinancing

-• Improved Loan Terms: Refinancing can offer more favorable terms, such as lower monthly payments or a shorter loan term.
+• Better Loan Terms: Refinancing may offer more favorable terms, such as extended repayment schedules.

-• Credit Improvement: Successfully managing a refinanced loan can lead to an improved credit score over time.
+• Credit Score Improvement: Managing a refinanced loan responsibly can boost your credit score over time.

-• Temporary Credit Impact: Your credit score may take a slight dip due to the hard inquiries and changes in your credit report.
+• Temporary Credit Impact: Your score might dip due to hard inquiries and new loan reports.

-• Potential for Little Savings: If the new interest rate isn’t significantly lower than your current rate, refinancing might not provide the financial benefits you’re seeking.
+• Potential for Minimal Savings: If the new rate isn’t significantly lower, refinancing may not yield meaningful financial benefits.

 When Is Refinancing Worth the Risk?